What Makes a Great Content Writer?

 1. Innate Curiosity

 We’d all love to find the magic potion that makes a “meh” writer great, but there’s nothing like good, old-fashioned experience to beef up a portfolio.
-In fact, most great writers don’t just have relevant industry experience — they relentlessly create
+In fact, most great writers don’t just have relevant industry experience — they relentlessly create opportunities.

-who have the curiosity to start their own projects and strive to look for bigger, better experiences.
+Look for writers who have the curiosity to start their own projects and strive to look for bigger, better experiences.

 2. Asks Intelligent Questions